 Education is provided by a number of primary schools and Dianella Secondary College, and the suburb also has a senior citizens centre and public library.

-Dianella is also home to the 3 commercial television stations operating in Perth, and their studios and associated infrastructure have had a marked impact on the suburb.
+Dianella is also home to the three commercial television stations operating in Perth, and their studios and associated infrastructure have had a marked impact on the suburb.